If you have used a computer, you have dealt with cache.

 Caching comes in various shapes and sizes and is an integral part of not only computing, but also modern hosting.

-Fully managed WordPress hosting by Nexcess comes with built-in caching for ultra-fast loading, plus a CDN with 22 locations.
+Fully managed WordPress hosting by Nexcess comes with built-in caching for ultra-fast loading, plus a CDN powered by Cloudflare with over 280 locations.
 All hosting plans also include:

-- Premium tools such as Visual Compare, WP Merge, iThemes Security Pro, and more.
+- Premium tools such as Visual Compare, iThemes Security Pro, and more.

 - Image compression to lower browser load times.